senscience/notebooks/README.md

 **Author-Year-Short Description**

-This structure allows easy identification of the associated Open Data Article.
+This structure allows easy identification of the associated FAIR² Data Article.

 ```plaintext
 /